 The City of Unley acknowledges the Kaurna people as the traditional owners of the Black Forest.

-The name 'Black Forest' is reputed to have been given as a result of the dark coloured tree bark and thick dark green foliage.
+The name 'Black Forest' is reputed to have been given as a result of the dark-coloured tree bark and thick green foliage.

 The area formerly extended from the eastern foothill suburbs of Burnside, Erindale, Beaumont, Glen Osmond, south-west through to Urrbrae, Malvern, Mitcham, Unley, Goodwood, Wayville, South Adelaide, Black Forest, Hyde Park, Clarence Park, Plympton, Edwardstown, St Marys and the River Sturt near Marion.